Home / Journals / CMES / Vol.3, No.1, 2002

 CMES-Computer Modeling in Engineering & Sciences, Vol.3, No.1, pp. 103-116, 2002, DOI:10.3970/cmes.2002.003.103

 Abstract The effects of several critical assumptions and parameters on the computation of strain energy release rates for delamination and debond configurations modeled with plate elements have been quantified.
 The method of calculation is based on the virtual crack closure technique (VCCT), and models of the upper and lower surface of the delamination or debond that use two-dimensional (2D) plate elements rather than three-dimensional (3D) solid elements.
 The major advantages of the plate element modeling technique are a smaller model size and simpler configurational modeling.
-Specific issues that are discussed include: constraint of translational degrees of freedom, rotational degrees of freedom… More >
+Specific issues that are discussed include: constraint of translational degrees of More >

 • Open AccessOpen Access